pigimonaco/Pinocchio/README.md

+# DEV BRANCH

+## This branch is not for normal users: the code is undergoing a drastic development, pls refer to master branch
+## ---

 # Pinocchio

 PINOCCHIO is a fast code to generate catalogues of cosmological dark matter halos with known mass, position, velocity and merger history.